PowerMops/powermops-site/src/routes/pmops/Classes-7.md

 need one somewhere else, you will have to define a subclass with different init: and normal: methods.)
-The sequence for setting up a popup menu is first to initialize the menu and dialog objects via init: methods&mdash;this may be done at compile time.
+The sequence for setting up a popup menu is first to initialize the menu and dialog objects via init: methods---this may be done at compile time.
 At run time, send
 getnew: to the dialog and menu, then send a link: to the menu, passing the address of the dialog object.
 See the example code at the end of the file PopupMenu.
 The handling of popup menus is notoriously tricky, but